NVIDIA/NeMo/docs/source/core/core.rst

 .. note:: Every NeMo model has an example configuration file and training script that can be found `here <https://github.com/NVIDIA/NeMo/tree/r1.0.0rc1/examples>`_.

-The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel and are also fully compatible with the PyTorch ecosystem.
+The end result of using NeMo, `Pytorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, and Hydra is that NeMo models all have the same look and feel and are also fully compatible with the PyTorch ecosystem.

 Pretrained
 ----------

 NeMo comes with many pretrained models for each of our collections: ASR, NLP, and TTS.
 Every pretrained NeMo model can be downloaded and used with the ``from_pretrained()`` method.

-As an example we can instantiate QuartzNet with the following:
+As an example, we can instantiate QuartzNet with the following:

 .. code-block:: Python